Governor (India)

+Several governors, lieutenant governors and administrators at the 2024 governors conference on 1–2 August 2024.

-In India, a governor is the constitutional head of a state in India that has similar powers and functions at the state level as those of the President of India at the central level.
+In India, a governor is the constitutional head of state in each of the Indian states and has powers and functions at the state level similar to those of the President of India at the central level.
 A governor acts as the constitutional head and takes all their decisions based on the advice of chief minister and their council of ministers.
+The rank of each governor (within their respective state) in India is 4th in the Order of precedence of India.

-In India, a lieutenant governor (LG) or administrator is the constitutional head of one of the eight union territories.
-A lieutenant governor heads the five union territories of Andaman and Nicobar Islands, Ladakh, Jammu and Kashmir, Delhi and Puducherry, and an administrator heads the three union territories of Chandigarh, Dadra and Nagar Haveli and Daman and Diu and Lakshadweep.
+A lieutenant governor is the constitutional head of five of the eight union territories.
+They rank 11th in the order of precedence in India.
+The lieutenant governor is appointed by the President of India for a term of five years, and holds office at the President's pleasure.
+Since the union territories of Delhi, Jammu and Kashmir and Puducherry have a measure of self-government with an elected legislature and council of ministers, the role of the lieutenant governor there is mostly a ceremonial one, akin to that of a state's governor.
+In Andaman and Nicobar Islands and Ladakh however, the lieutenant governor holds more power, being both the head of state and head of government.

 Qualifications, appointment and term of office

 Qualifications

 Article 157 and Article 158 of the Constitution of India specify eligibility requirements for the post of governor.
 They are as follows: